 Towards the end of the PhD, you'll be focused on writing up your findings.
 The thesis is a detailed analysis of your research findings and conclusions - it shows why you've done your research in the first place and will likely detail the background of your research, the materials and methods you used, your results and then the discussion of the results in context of what's already been found.

 Once you've submitted your thesis, you'll then go onto to do your viva.
 This is where you will verbally present your findings to examiners and you’ll be able to defend your PhD.
 There can be a number of outcomes from your viva including passing with no corrections, passing with corrections, or having an additional year to resubmit.

 The Postgraduate Research Service is there when you have a question, whether it’s about financing your research degree or you need some information about writing your research proposal.
-You can contact us at email@example.com or by telephoning (+44) 1603 59 1709.
+You can email us or call us on (+44) 1603 59 1709.

 If you would like to get in touch with someone from one of the Norwich Bioscience Institutes, please contact email@example.com or telephone (+44) 1603 450768.